DFE-Digital/publish-teacher-training/guides/user-access-permissions.md

 Provider users manage courses on Publish.
 They authenticate via [DfE Sign-in](https://services.signin.education.gov.uk).

 Access is controlled by the `user_permission` table (`app/models/user_permission.rb`).
 This is a join between `user` and `provider`.
+A user can have `UserPermission` records for multiple providers.
 There are no granular permission flags.
+If a
-If a user has a `UserPermission` record for a provider, they have full access to that provider's resources.
+`UserPermission` record exists for a provider, the user has full access to that provider's resources.

 A provider user can:

-- View, create, edit, publish, and withdraw courses for their provider
+- View, create, edit, publish, and withdraw courses for each of their associated providers
-- Manage schools and training sites for their provider
+- Manage schools and training sites for each of their associated providers
-- Add and remove other users for their provider
+- Add and remove other users for each of their associated providers

-A provider user cannot access other providers or the Support Console.
+A provider user cannot access providers they are not associated with, or the Support Console.

 ### Support users (DfE staff)